 The media accreditation contacts, deadlines and instructions for each event.

-This Communication contains detailed information on the entry quotas, entry conditions and qualifying times for the ISU Short Track Speed Skating Championships 2019.
+The ISU is releasing the entry quotas, qualifying times and details for ISU Short Track Speed Skating Championships for the season 2019/20.